 Storage- 4x SATA, 2x M.2

-The ASUS Prime B660M-A D4 is a good budget motherboard that gives you sufficient ports, slots, and headers for components.
-For the i5 12400F, it’s best to choose a chipset like H610 or a B660 as you won’t be able to overclock.
-Therefore, the B660 I chose will be ideal for our build especially when it brings more PCI-E lanes support than the H610 chipset.
+The Gigabyte B760M DS3H is a perfect budget motherboard that provides you with sufficient ports, slots, and headers for components.
+For the i5 13400F, it’s best to choose a chipset like H610 or a B660/B760 as you won’t be able to overclock.
+Therefore, the B760 I chose will be ideal for our build especially when it brings more PCI-E lane support than the H610 chipset.

 It has 4x SATA ports for SATA drives and 2x M.2 connectors for fast NVME SSDs.
-For expansion cards, you get 3x PCI-E x16 slots which are rare to find on a cheap motherboard like this and you can install up to 128GB of total RAM with a frequency of up to 5333MHz.
-Definitely a top-notch board for any locked Alder Lake CPU.
+For expansion cards, you get 1x PCI-E x16 slots and 2x PCI-E slots for adding GPU and Wifi cards.
+Lastly, you can install up to 128GB DDR4 of total RAM with a frequency of up to 5333MHz.
+Definitely an ideal board for any locked Raptor Lake CPU.

 To install OS and your games, you will need at least 1TB of storage space.
 I chose the SN570 1TB SSD from WD as it is blazing fast with a sequential Read/Write speed of up to 3500MB/s.
 With this SSD, your OS will boot quickly and your games will also load in a couple of seconds.
 In the future, you can add another M.2 or SATA SSD for more storage but currently, to avoid breaking our $1200 budget, we are sticking with this 1TB SSD.